evhub/coconut/HELP.md

 ## V. Advanced Features

-### `itemgetter`, `attrgetter`, and `methodcaller`

-Coconut adds the new built-in functions `itemgetter`, `attrgetter`, and `methodcaller`.
-These functions allow operations like getting an element, getting an attribute, or calling a method to be used like functions.
-Each one works the same way: provide it with the items to get, attributes to get, or method with arguments to call, and it will construct a function that will do that on the object it's called on.

-_Note: The full documentation for each of these functions can be found in the [DOCS](https://github.com/evhub/coconut/blob/master/DOCS.md)._

 ### `takewhile` and `dropwhile`

 Coconut adds the new built-in functions `takewhile` and `dropwhile`.
 Both take a condition as the first argument, and an iterable as the second, and either take from, or drop from, that iterable while the condition is true.